-Intragroup net investments in foreign operations are accounted based on provisions of IAS 21 "The Effects of Changes in Foreign Exchange Rates".
+Net investments in foreign operations are accounted in accordance with provisions of IAS 21 "The Effects of Changes in Foreign Exchange Rates".

 Net investment is considered to be monetary item with the settlement which is neither planned nor likely to occur in the foreseeable future.
 Such monetary items may consist of intercompany loans and may include long-term receivables and payables.